 My offices in Portales, Las Cruces, Carlsbad, Santa Fe and Albuquerque offer internships throughout the year.
 Applications will be accepted on a rolling basis, but students are encouraged to submit their applications early.

 Intern in Washington, D.C.

 My Washington, D.C. office accepts interns into four different sessions: spring, fall and two summer sessions.
 While assisting with all aspects of the office, interns can focus on either legislative affairs or press/communications.

-The fall 2014 application period for internships is now open.
+The Winter/Spring 2015 application period for internships is now open.
 To apply, please click on the link below.
 Any questions may be directed to firstname.lastname@example.org

 Washington Internship FAQs

 Who can be considered for an internship position?

 The internship program is designed for undergraduate students.
 College students who are from New Mexico or attend New Mexico schools are given first preference, and students of all majors are encouraged to apply.

 What are the internship dates?